This page is under construction. I’ll be adding flowers as the season progresses.

 Daffodils…..

-After the hellebores bloom, the daffodils are the next flowers that come up in early spring.
+After the hellebores bloom, the daffodils are the next flowers that come up for me in early spring.
 These are specialty daffodils, not the traditional yellow cup and petals.
 These flowers are gorgeous and enormous!
 They’re HUGE, most over 3 inches across.
 They cover my hand.

 buckets of daffodils